Emacs

 One of the most effective ways to learn Emacs is through the built-in hands-on tutorial that can be accessed by opening Emacs without any filename input.
 It will walk you through all the major functionalities of Emacs as well as a few useful tips and tricks.
 If you plan to use Emacs even occasionally, it is a great resource.
 Furthermore, the above list of features and commands is not exhaustive, and the interested new Emacs user should certainly explore the man pages and online resources to discover more Emacs features.
 In particular, buffers are a useful concept to understand when using Emacs, but are not covered here.

 Additionally, you may want to consider looking into spacemacs if you are familiar with Vim key bindings or would like to continue using emacs with more customization.
-Users can install spacemacs to their local directory on Stampede2 using git.
+Users can install spacemacs to their local directory using git.